philipyourdad/AIVENTORYVERCEL1/README.md

 ### 4) Mobile App (Expo)
 Path: `AIVENTORYMOBILEV2`

-1. Configure API base URL to point to your PC’s IPv4 and backend port:
+1. Configure API base URL to point to your PC's IPv4 and backend port:
    - File: `AIVENTORYMOBILEV2/services/api.js`
    - baseURL: `http://YOUR_IPV4:5001/api`
    - Find your IPv4 using `ipconfig` (Windows) or `ifconfig`/`ip addr` (Linux/macOS).